ggreen/kafka-devOps/README.md

 ZOOKEEPER_PORT  | The Zoo Keeper listening PORT | 2181

 ### Startup

+execute the following to start a local Kafka instance

 '# | Step | Script
 ------ | -----------  |----------